Walk for Your Physical and Mental Health

 A Small walk can boost Mental Health

-Staying physically active is essential to a long and healthy life.
-And although a chronic exercise pattern could put a strain on your physical and mental health, low-to-moderate exercise (walking, biking, hiking, etc.) provides many health benefits.
-Previous studies have shown that moderate exercise helps keep bones and joints healthy, builds muscles, improves sleep, and increases energy levels throughout the day.
-Now, studies are finding that low-to-moderate exercise may also help support a healthy, aging brain.
+Staying active is essential to a long and healthy life.
+And, staying active doesn’t mean following a strenuous exercise pattern.
+Low-to-moderate exercise (walking, biking, hiking, etc.) provides many health benefits equivalent, and at times better, than chronic exercise patterns.
+Studies have shown that moderate exercise helps keep bones and joints healthy, builds muscles, improves sleep, and increases energy levels throughout the day.
+Plus, some studies are finding that low-to-moderate exercise may also help support a healthy, aging brain.

 Moderate Exercise Improves Cognitive Function